 1. Our Contract and the Services

 1.1 Placing an order.
 You can request to order our Services by completing an Order Form (or, where applicable, through our Website, through one of our representatives in person or by phone, by email or through any app we operate from time to time).
 Where your Order does not specify the Installation Charge (to include a zero Installation Charge) we will, subsequent to your order, arrange a survey to confirm the same to you.
 Once you have been provided with details of your install (including the Installation Charge) you will be given the opportunity to confirm your request to Order.
-We can only accept orders for areas where our Services are available or, as we continue to build our network, are about to be available.
+We can only accept orders for areas where our Services are available (or included in our near-term build plan).
 We will notify you if our Services are not available in your area at the time when you place your order or as soon as possible thereafter.
 Any quotation given by us shall not constitute an offer and is only valid for a period of 60 days from its date of issue, or any such other period as we may notify to you (either at the time of the relevant quote or at some later date).

 1.3 What you have ordered.
 Your Order Confirmation contains all the details of the Services you have ordered which we agree to supply to you in accordance with these terms.
 The Services shall either be Broadband Services or DIA Services, as specified in the Order Confirmation.